Paresh95/NER_Fine_Tuning/README.md

 make api-predict
 ```

-8. To deploy on K8s locally
+8. To deploy on K8s locally, note you have to build the docker image first.

 Open Docker Desktop -> Settings -> Kuberenes -> Tick Enable Kubernetes -> Apply and restart
 ```